hyperledger-cacti/cacti/whitepaper/whitepaper.md

 **Identity Secret**: A private key or a password that - by design - is only ever known by the identity owner (unless stolen).

-**Credentials**: Could mean `user a`uthentication credentials/identity proofs in an IT application or any other credentials in the traditional sense of the word such as a proof that a person obtained a masters or PhD.
+**Credentials**: Could mean `user a` authentication credentials/identity proofs in an IT application or any other credentials in the traditional sense of the word such as a proof that a person obtained a bachelor's degree or a PhD.

 **Ledger/Network/Chain**: Synonymous words meaning referring largely to the same thing in this paper.